Demerit Points NSW

 How long is the suspension of a provisional or learner licence?

 If you have a P1 or a learner licence, you will face a suspension when you accumulate 4 points.
-Any speeding violation will therefore result in a demerit point suspension.
+Any speeding violation will, therefore, result in a demerit point suspension.
 If you have a P2 licence, you will face a suspension when you accumulate 7 points.
-All suspensions of provisional and learner licences are for 3 months.
+All suspensions of provisional and learner licences are for three months.